abtion/design-system-colors/README.md

     }
     ```

-6. Now the project can be styles using the contextual colors (and contrast colors), and shared components from [the component library](https://muffibook.abtion.com) can be dropped in and used with few adjustments needed.
+6. Now the project can be styled using the contextual colors (and contrast colors), and shared components from [the component library](https://muffibook.abtion.com) can be dropped in and used with few adjustments needed.

 ## Utilities